It's that time again… the beginning of a new year, when we're supposed to be setting goals and making resolutions for the Year to Come.

 It all circles back to sustainable tourism and the environmental, economic, and socio-cultural pillars that contribute to it.
 Some easy ways to contribute directly to local economies of the places you visit include:

-- Stay at locally-owned boutique hotels and restaurants instead of international chains
+- Stay at locally-owned boutique hotels and eat at locally-owned restaurants instead of international chains

 - Book with tour companies that employ local guides